Intraday Trading Strategy: How to Trade the Opening Range

 Swing traders will definitely want to wait out the initial balance of volume.
 The initial balance ends 60 minutes into the US session at 10:30AM EST.

-What you want to do is identify the high of the opening range, and the low.
+What you want to do is identify the high of the opening range and the low.
 This can be done simply on Sierra Chart.

 The trade is simple, once the price action breaks above the high of the opening range, get long.
 If price breaks below, get short.